 Wikipedia as a credible source for your research paper?

-Although Wikipedia is a good place to start your research, it is not a credible source that you should use to cite from.
-Wikipedia allows multiple users to edit, and it is not safe to assume that the facts presented there have been checked before publishing them.
-Wikipedia's policy does say that references should be used whenever possible, but the quality of these references is questionable, because people who are not experts in a field can update a page anytime to reflect whatever information they feel to be true and even back it up with heavily biased sources.
+Although Wikipedia is a good place to start your research, it is not a credible source you should cite in your research papers.
+Wikipedia allows all kinds of different users to edit, and it is not safe to assume that the facts presented there have been checked before publishing them.
+Wikipedia's policy does say that references should be used whenever possible, but the quality of these references is questionable because people who are not experts in a field can update a page anytime to reflect whatever information they feel to be true and even back it up with heavily biased sources.

 Wikipedia is not the only user-created encyclopedia.
 Wiki sites, too, are not credible sources.
-They come on a variety of topics, so pretty much anything with the word wiki appearing in the title or link should be avoided.
+They exist on a variety of topics, so pretty much anything with the word “wiki” appearing in the title or link should be avoided.

-That said, Wikipedia entries are generally in the forefront of any web research and can be great sources to get preliminary information on a topic and find reliable sources through their notes, references, external links and further reading sections.
+That said, Wikipedia entries are generally at the forefront of any web research.
+They can be great sources for preliminary information on a topic and finding reliable sources through their notes, references, external links, and further reading sections.
 Here's how you can use Wikipedia for your research:

 Getting background information